Hardness of Dynamic Core and Truss Decompositions: Introduction

 For other dynamic graph problems, lower bounds are usually achieved by using well-established conjectures.
-The OMv conjecture~\cite{henzinger_unifying_2015} states that there is no truly subcubic algorithm for ``online'' Boolean matrix multiplication (defined in Section~\ref{sec:undirected_omv_lower}), even when one has arbitrary polynomial preprocessing time.
+The OMv conjecture~\cite{henzinger_unifying_2015} states that there is no truly subcubic algorithm for ``online'' Boolean matrix multiplication, even when one has arbitrary polynomial preprocessing time.
 The OMv conjecture is as strong as many other conjectures around matrix multiplication, triangle detection in graphs, and problems such as \problem{3SUM}~\cite{huang_community_2019}.
 It is widely used in dynamic graph problems to give conditional lower bounds, such as for reachability, shortest path, and triangle detection problems~\cite{hanauer_recent_2022,henzinger_unifying_2015}.
 The well-known SETH~\cite{impagliazzo_complexity_2001} states that there is no truly sub-exponential algorithm for~\kSAT.
 This hypothesis has been used to prove complexity results for both NP-hard~\cite{cygan_problems_2016} and polynomial~\cite{abboud_popular_2014,patrascu_possibility_2010} problems, including many dynamic graph problems~\cite{abboud_popular_2014}.
 Falsifying the OMv conjecture or the SETH would improve decade-long state-of-the-art algorithms in several areas.
+See~\Cref{sec:undirected_omv_lower,sec:undirected_seth_lower} for the full statements of the OMv conjecture and the SETH, respectively.